 This is a fun channel where two guys seek out cool things at which to aim their incredibly fast camera, usually making a huge mess while they’re at it.
 Things like: Popping a human-sized water balloon… with a human inside of it.
 Shooting a gun at fruit.
 Setting off mousetraps.
 A cat twisting as it falls so it will land on its feet.

-I believe Frank was an architect who discovered his love for woodworking later in life.
+I could be wrong, but I believe Frank is an architect who discovered his love for woodworking later in life.
 He has an impressive workshop at his home in Portland, Oregon, including a sophisticated lathe and an impressively massive CNC machine.

 He narrates what he’s doing in a way that makes you feel like you’re there figuring it out with him.
 And his self-deprecating manner and his occasional stop-motion adds charm.